Current MA/PhD Students

 Educational History: College of William and Mary, B.A. in Art History with a minor in Management and Organizational Leadership, 2019

 Rachel is a doctoral student in the department of Art and Art History at the UNC specializing in nineteenth-century art of the United States.
-Her current research, supervised by Dr. Maggie Cao, investigates various manifestations of the practice of social typing through the work of American genre painter and portraitist Eastman Johnson.
+Her current research, supervised by Dr. Maggie Cao, proposes a reexamination of Eastman Johnson, a prolific nineteenth-century portraitist and genre painter, through discourses of identity and memory.
 Her undergraduate honors thesis examined nineteenth-century urban ecology, public parks development, and antebellum racial politics through the previously unexplored painting “Servants at a Pump” (1840) by Italian-American artist Nicolino Calyo.
 Before beginning her Ph.D. program, Rachel spent three years developing a visual arts integration initiative within the Education department at the National Museum of African American History and Culture in Washington, D.C.
 At UNC, Rachel has served as a Teaching Assistant in Art History, a Graduate Research Consultant in Comparative Literature, a Teaching Fellow at the Ackland Art Museum, Chair for the Eighth Annual Graduate Symposium: “Matters of Art: Materiality, Functionality & the Agency of Art Objects”, and Co-President of the Art Students Graduate Organization.
-She lives in Chapel Hill, NC with her boyfriend and her Giant Schnauzer, Ruby.
+She lives in Chapel Hill, NC with her boyfriend and her Giant Schnauzer, Ruby

 Emily DuVall